-He provides local consulting and training to a number of business and government clients in Wellington, on IT strategy, governance, and Service Management (ITSM) topics.
+He provides local consulting and training to a number of business and government clients in Wellington, on IT strategy, governance, transformation (especially DevOps), and Service Management (ITSM) topics.
 He also specialises in helping change IT people, through a behavioural change programme, workshops, and structured courses such as The Seven Tasks of EnGrok.
 Clients include American Field Service, ANZ Bank, CCDHB, Department of Internal Affairs, Health Intelligence, Housing Corp, Hutt Valley DHB, Inland Revenue, Kiwibank, Ministry of Education, NZ Police, NZ Transport Authority, Site Safe, Statistics New Zealand, Taranaki DHB, Telecom/Gen-i, Telstra/Vodafone, WelTec/Whitireia polytechnics.
 He delivers some services through partners DeFine Group, Integri-T, or Resultex.

 Rob is one of New Zealand's first IT Certified Professionals (ITCP), an IITP (formerly NZ Computer Society) accreditation.
-He has a B.Sc. in Operations Research, PRINCE2 Practitioner Certificate, and V2 and V3 Foundation Certificates in ITIL.
+He has a B.Sc. in Operations Research, DevOps Foundation Certificate (certified to instructor level), PRINCE2 Practitioner Certificate (certified to instructor level), and V2 and V3 Foundation Certificates in ITIL.
 He also has uncompleted tertiary qualifications in Electrical Engineering and Adult Education.